VUEngine/VUEngine-Plugins/other/AutomaticPause/readme.md

 USAGE
 -----

-Add the following to the COMPONENTS variable in your project's `config.make` file to include this component:
+Add the following to the PLUGINS variable in your project's `config.make` file to include this plugin:

-	vuengine-components/other/AutomaticPause
+	vuengine/plugins/other/AutomaticPause

 For the automatic pause to work, you need to first activate it.
 The recommended way is to call the function `AutoPauseManager::setActive(AutoPauseManager::getInstance(), true);` from your game's main function before calling `Game::start(…);`.